 Sustaining the African dream

 By definition, biodiversity is the variety of life on Earth, but for us as passionate protagonists of conscious and sustainable travel, there’s a world of depth beyond these words.
 Biodiversity is what’s at the heart of our enduring love affair with Africa; it connects all living things and forms the essence of what moves you during a trip with us.
-It’s the foundation on which we’ve built a conservation-led, responsible tourism business.
+It’s the foundation on which we’ve built a conservation-led, business.

 Being awoken by the primal call of lions reverberating in the still night air, watching as the jewel-toned malachite kingfisher flits a path over Botswana’s life-giving Okavango Delta and being stilled by the sight of Rwanda’s last remaining mountain gorillas as they make their way through the salad bowl of the rainforest.
 These indelible moments are the ones that ROAR AFRICA strives to deliver, for they awaken something deep within us all – a reminder that we’re part of something bigger, something altogether more significant than our busy lives.
 These integral chinks in the chain of Africa’s biodiversity are what connect us to the living world.